FAQ - Science Education Graduate Certificates

-NTEN is a program of Montana State University, which has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1932.
+The Science Education Graduate Certificate program is part of Montana State University, which has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1932.

-In general, NTEN courses follow a schedule similar to Montana State University's regular academic calendar, with new courses starting in fall, spring and summer.
-NTEN courses vary in length.
+In general, courses follow a schedule similar to Montana State University's regular academic calendar, with new courses starting in fall, spring and summer.
+Courses can vary in length.
 Some last nearly a full semester, although most run over shorter periods--6 to 12 weeks.
 The shorter accelerated courses still cover the equivalent of a full semester of content, so the weekly workload is increased accordingly.

 - Earth Science